-During fiscal year 2007, the Company paid our Manager approximately \$2.1 million in respect of our Manager's services as an advisor to us in connection with the acquisitions of Aeroglide Corporation, Halo Branded Solutions, Inc. and American Furniture Manufacturing, Inc.
+During fiscal year 2008, the Company paid our Manager approximately \$2.1 million in respect of our Manager's services as an advisor to us in connection with the acquisition of Fox Factory, Inc. and the acquisition of Staffmark Investments LLC by our subsidiary, CBS Personnel Holdings, Inc.